usnistgov/viscoelastic_SLS_umat_with_radiation_stiffening/docs/example_runs_readme.txt

 	   and development.

-To run, first make sure CCX is compiles properly using the SLS+radiation UMAT provided in this package.
+To run, first make sure CCX compiles properly using the SLS+radiation UMAT provided in this package.
 Make sure the paths within the run scripts point to whereever the compiled executible resides.
 Next, make "run_ccx.sh" executable (e.g., with "chmod +x run_ccx.sh" in a bash terminal), and then simply execute "./run_ccx.sh".
 The results will be written to the containing folder, and progress can be monitored using the .sta file.

-Note that the codes have been tested on OpenMP parallization.
+Note that the codes have been tested on OpenMP parallization in Ubuntu and may or may not be protable to other operating systems.

 Analyzes of the result have been conducted using either the included python scripts in /src (for, e.g., stress traces) or by using the software package